TanyaDThomas/AWS-APPOINTMENT-SYSTEM/README.md

 Click "Add trigger"
 Select "DynamoDB"
 Configure trigger:
-Choose your DynamoDB table
-Select your stream ARN
-Starting position: Latest
+Choose your DynamoDB table which should add your stream ARN Starting position: Latest
 Enable trigger: Checked
+Click Add

 ### C. Add IAM Permissions
 Go to Configuration → Permissions
 Click the role name (takes you to IAM)
 Add these policies:
-AmazonSESFullAccess
+- AmazonSESFullAccess (for sending emails)
-AmazonSNSFullAccess
+- AmazonSNSFullAccess (for sending SMS)
-AmazonEventBridgeFullAccess
+- AmazonEventBridgeFullAccess (for new appointments and reminders)

 ### D. Initial Code Setup (Email Only)
 In the Code tab, paste this basic version: